Ransom Canyon (TV series)

-Ransom Canyon is an American romantic western television series based on the Jodi Thomas series of books.
-It premiered on Netflix on April 17, 2025.
-In June 2025, the series was renewed for a second season.
+Ransom Canyon is an American romantic neo-Western television series based on the Ransom Canyon novel series by Jodi Thomas.
+It premiered on Netflix in the United States on April 17, 2025.
+In June 2025, the series was renewed for a second season which premiered on July 23, 2026.
+In September 2026, the series was canceled after two seasons.

 Premise

 With three ranching family dynasties locked in a contest for control of the land, their lives and legacies are threatened by outside forces intent on destroying their way of life.
 At the center of it all is stoic rancher Staten Kirkland (Duhamel), who is healing from heartbreaking loss and on a quest for vengeance.
 Staten's only glimmer of hope rests in the eyes and heart of Quinn O'Grady (Kelly), longtime family friend and owner of the local dancehall.
 But as the battle to save Ransom wages on, a mysterious cowboy drifts into town, dredging up secrets from the past.
-Vise tightening, Staten fights to protect the land he calls home, and the only love that can pull him back from the demons that haunt him.
+Vice tightening, Staten fights to protect the land he calls home, and the only love that can pull him back from the demons that haunt him.